xysheep/jekyll-now/_posts/2017-10-24-Set up deep learning system for Windows with Nvidia GPU.md

 ```
 ### Trouble Shooting
 #### Unexpected keyword argument error in pip
-This occurs after installing tensorflow because tensorflow downgrade html5lib to an older version.
+This occurs after installing tensorflow from pip because tensorflow downgrade html5lib to an older version.
 Need to update html5lib to fix this issue.
 Run the following command:
 ```
 conda install html5lib
 ```
+If tensorflow is installed from conda, this won't happen.
 #### opencv
 For python 3.6, opencv cannot be directly installed by using
 ```